ljdnielsen/pigeon_conservation/docs/notes/haplotypes.md

 # Tracing Goura Haplotypes Through Time

-## Consensus Tree of Goura Specimens with Cytochrome B
+## Consensus Tree of Goura Specimens from Cytochrome B

 1. **Extraction of cytochrome b DNA sequences:**
     Cytochrome b DNA sequences were written to the FASTA file '__cytochrome_b.fasta__' with the python executable '__concatenate_genes.py__' using the terms 'CYTB' and 'cob' for input genes as the gene is annotated by either name in the genbank files: